NautilusTrader

 Accessing market data

-All market data in the cache uses reverse indexing, so the most recent entry sits at index 0.
+The Cache provides access to order books, quotes, trades, bars, and other market data.
+Bounded market‑data sequences use reverse indexing, so the most recent entry sits at index 0.

 Bar access